cristianrozas/nginx-ldap/README.md

 To test this NGINX image with authentication against an LDAP server follow these steps:

 1. Start a Docker container with a running LDAP instance.
-This can be done e.g. using the [nickstenning/slapd](https://registry.hub.docker.com/u/nickstenning/slapd/) image by @nickstenning.
+This can be done e.g. using the [nickstenning/slapd](https://registry.hub.docker.com/u/nickstenning/slapd/) image.
 The root passwort will be set to '''toor'''.

 		docker run -e LDAP_DOMAIN=example.com -e LDAP_ORGANIZATION="Example Ltd." -e LDAP_ROOTPASS=toor --name ldap -d -p 389:389 nickstenning/slapd